05 October 2019 Xtincy Rebellion – April Rebellion and 7 October Extravaganza

 [About to start, Cooling off outside between sets, jamming with a couple of the guys after the gig, a well deserved cheeky one after a long day/drive]

 Both a counsellor and artist Tatyana shared a fine catalogue of bold, surreal, dream inspired paintings, I’ll link to her website when it’s up.
 And Thomas the tech whizz was building a photography portfolio.
 Inviting me and Daniela to a local village festival the following day (after making us breakfast!
 Totally spoiled) we caught a 10 piece jazz band before going off to Basel.

-I mentally kick for missing the opportunity to float down the aqua currents of The Rhine, in PERFECT weather!
+I mentally kick myself for missing the opportunity to float down the aqua currents of The Rhine, in PERFECT weather!
 What a gorgeous way to spend an hour.
 Can you believe we didn’t want to trudge back to the car to get our togs?
-Okay, we were zapped from the heat and a helluva lot of driving but still… Anyhow, we settled for walking along and watching others glide by in the fast moving current.
+Okay, we were zapped from the heat and a helluva lot of driving but still… Anyhow, we settled for walking along the river and watching others glide by in the fast moving current.

 But hey, we made it to Arlesheim, Switzerland and Taverne Zum Vollmond.